TuanKiet-Vu/leetcode/DSA/Sliding window/Sliding window maximum/README.md

-# Minimum Window Substring
+# Sliding Window Maximum

 ## Problem
-Given two strings s and t of lengths m and n respectively, return the minimum window substring of s such that every character in t (including duplicates) is included in the window.
-If there is no such substring, return the empty string "".
+You are given an array of integers nums, there is a sliding window of size k which is moving from the very left of the array to the very right.
+You can only see the k numbers in the window.
+Each time the sliding window moves right by one position.

-The testcases will be generated such that the answer is unique.
+Return the max sliding window.

 Example 1: